ebarakos/ritual-telegram-bot/projects/telegram/contracts/Tutorial.md

 **Deploy Infernet**

-To deploy our contracts, and later be able to call and test them, we'll need to deploy infernet, as well as our `hello-world` container!
+To deploy our contracts, and later be able to call and test them, we'll need to deploy infernet, as well as our `telegram` container!
 Refer to [the readme at the root of this project](../../README.md) for instructions on how to do that.

 After deploying an Infernet Node locally, we'll need to run the `Deploy` script.